 As with phlegm above, the silent n in solemn gets pronounced in related words like solemnity.

-not genuine or real; being an imitation of the genuine article
+Definition: “not genuine or real; being an imitation of the genuine article”

-a meeting planned at a certain time and place
+Definition: “a meeting planned at a certain time and place”

-This is from the French phrase rendez vous, meaning “present yourselves.”
-Following the French pronunciation, both the "z" and "s" go silent.
+This word comes from the French phrase rendez vous, meaning “present yourselves.”
+Following the French pronunciation, both the z and s go silent.